 Q & A

-We know that lack of education is the primary cause of discomfort in practitioners recommending cannabinoid therapy.
-Our mission is to educate healthcare professionals on the fundamental science underlying the pharmacologic and therapeutic options associated with cannabinoids inpatient care and provide clinical insights on the use of cannabinoids and other botanical constituents.
+We know that lack of education is the primary cause of discomfort in your decision to buy hemp.
+Our mission is to help educate the fundamental science underlying the pharmacologic and therapeutic options associated with cannabinoids in your care routine and provide insights on the use of cannabinoids and other botanical constituents.

 What is CBD?
 What is CBD Oil?